New Jersey Licensing Requirements

 General Licensing Requirements

 The following is general licensing information for the state of New Jersey.
-Please visit the website above for specific licensing information, application forms, insurance requirements, fees, and special licensing requirements.
+Please visit the website for specific licensing information, application forms, insurance, fees, and special licensing requirements.

-- Applicant must be 25 years of age
+- Applicant must be at least 25 years of age

 - Applicant must be a United States citizen